-Frozen Chocolate Chip Cookie Dough Sundaes — We froze chocolate chip cookie dough to mimic ice cream, covered it in chocolate, and topped it off with whipped cream and a cherry for the best summer treat!
+Frozen Chocolate Chip Cookie Dough Sundaes — We froze chocolate chip cookie dough to mimic ice cream, covered it in fudge, and topped it off with whipped cream and a cherry for the best summer treat!

 I have a cookie confession to make to you, dear friends.
 Sometimes… well, sometimes I’d rather just eat the cookie dough than actually bake it.